 Smoking During Pregnancy

-- Some research shows that the risk of heart disease, lung cancer and chronic obstructive pulmonary disease (COPD) may be higher for women than men who smoke.
+- Some research shows that women who smoke have a higher risk of heart disease, lung cancer and chronic obstructive pulmonary disease (COPD) than men who smoke.

-- Some links between smoking and reproductive health are specific to women such as fertility and early menopause.
+- There are links between smoking and women’s fertility and early menopause.

-The mom and baby are connected through an organ called the placenta, which passes along things the mom eats, drinks and breathes to her baby.
-Therefore, alongside with food and drinks, nicotine, carbon monoxide and tars can get passed along through the placenta if the pregnant woman smokes cigarettes.
+A pregnant women is connected to the fetus by an organ called the placenta.
+The placenta sends what mom eats, drinks and breathes to the fetus.
+The nicotine, carbon monoxide and tars in cigarettes can be passed through the placenta if the pregnant woman smokes.

 What can I do?

-All of this information can seem overwhelming.
-But, there is positive news!!!
-You can reduce, quit smoking or stay quit.
+This may seem like a lot of information, but, there is good news!!!
+You can smoke less, quit smoking or stay quit.
 We are here to help.
-Continue to read the other pages on the PREGNETS website to get help with reducing or quitting.
+Keep reading the other pages on this PREGNETS website to get help with reducing or quitting.